robertzk/rnotes/knitr/knitr.md

 * Your code doesn't have to look nice to be popular.

-* The `codetools::findLocalsList` function exists and is useful, but I have no idea what it does.
+* The `codetools::findLocalsList` and `codetools::findGlobals` functions exists and
+  are useful, but I have no idea what they do.

 * `na.omit(x)` is an alternative to `Filter(Negate(is.na), x)`.
 However, it will have extraneous attributes.